dubesar/Ultimate-Java-Resources/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/for-you.svg)](https://forthebadge.com) [![forthebadge](https://forthebadge.com/images/badges/made-with-java.svg)](https://forthebadge.com)

+**Give a Star, if you like the Repository and if you consider it as a useful resource for learning Java**

 ### Introduction
 This repository aims at helping new Java developers.
 It contains examples of simple programs and algorithms.